-- 1. to maintain discipline and to ensure the orderly progress of the game. - 2. to administer and interpret these Laws and to advise the players of their rights and responsibilities thereunder. - 3. to rectify an error or irregularity of which he becomes aware in any manner, within the periods established in accordance with Laws 79C and 92B. - to assess rectification when applicable and to exercise the powers given him in Laws 90 and 91. - 5. to waive rectification for cause, in his discretion, upon the request of the non-offending side. - 6. to adjust disputes. - 7. to refer any matter to an appropriate committee. - 8. to report results for the official record if the Tournament Organizer requires it and to deal with any other matters delegated to him by the Tournament Organizer.
+- 2. to administer and interpret these Laws and to advise the players of their rights and responsibilities thereunder. - 3. to rectify an error or irregularity of which he becomes aware in any manner, within the periods established in accordance with Laws 79C and 92B. - 4. to assess rectification when applicable and to exercise the powers given him in Laws 90 and 91. - 5. to waive rectification for cause, in his discretion, upon the request of the non-offending side. - 6. to adjust disputes. - 7. to refer any matter to an appropriate committee. - 8. to report results for the official record if the Tournament Organizer requires it and to deal with any other matters delegated to him by the Tournament Organizer.